subpage banner

 1. Approval of the Annual Budget of the Government and Fifth Schedule Entities

-The President can exercise his veto powers over proposed transactions that draw on Past Reserves.
-For each year’s budget, the President may veto the budgets of the Government and Fifth Schedule entities if he is of the opinion that their budgets are likely to draw on Past Reserves.
-In such a case, the President’s assent to each year’s Budget is an important safeguard and check against a profligate Government spending more than its revenue and using up the reserves it has accumulated during its term.
+The President can exercise veto powers over proposed transactions that draw on Past Reserves.
+During the annual Budget process, the President may also veto the budgets of the Government and Fifth Schedule entities if he is of the opinion that their budgets are likely to draw on Past Reserves.
+In such a case, the President’s assent to each financial year’s Budget is an important safeguard and check against a profligate Government spending more than its revenue and using up the reserves it has accumulated in the current term.

 2. Approval of appointment and removal of key Government officials and board members of the Fifth Schedule Entities

-The President also has veto power over the appointment and removal of: (i) Board members or directors in the Fifth Schedule entities; and (ii) appointments of key public officers such as the Accountant-General, Auditor-General and Chief Valuer.
+The President has veto power over the appointment and removal of: (i) Board members or directors of the Fifth Schedule entities; and (ii) appointments of key public officers such as the Accountant-General, Auditor-General, and Chief Valuer.

 3. Rules governing how investment returns from Past Reserves can be taken into each year’s Budget for spending